Life is full of big decisions.

 Once companies scale to a certain size this approach starts to provide diminishing returns.
 After you factor in all the vendor relationships, maintenance, updates, integration issues and custom development you suddenly find yourself in a place where your data is all over the place and Excel and headcount becomes your duct tape solution.

 The ERP space has many product offerings but those products come from only a handful of software companies like SAP, Oracle, Sage, Microsoft and Infor.
+Choosing the right ERP vendor for your ERP initiative can be challenging without the right information.

 The NetSuite comparisons below represent common software products companies evaluate when considering NetSuite.